01 of 17

 05 of 17

+Yes, dandelion greens are the green leaves from the pesky lawn and garden intruder.
+They are earthy, nutty, and bitter.
+They have a sharp flavor much like radicchio but more so.
 The variety of dandelion green cultivated for sale at markets and grocery stores is milder than the intensely bitter and mineral-tasting garden weed.
-Do note, however, that those "weeds" are perfectly edible, if you want to tame their bitter attitude.
+Those "weeds" are perfectly edible if you want to tame their bitter attitude.

 How to Buy Dandelion Greens